kevinrue/rtd-tutorial/docs/source/guides/production_fork.rst

 .. figure:: /_static/images/guides/fork-pr-form.png
    :width: 80%
    :align: center
-   :alt: Form submitting pull request between repositories.
+   :alt: View before submitting a pull request to the upstream repository.

-   Form submitting pull request between repositories.
+   View before submitting a pull request to the upstream repository

 Scroll down to inspect the proposed changes, type a suitable title to describe your pull request